generative-music/web-provider/README.md

 ##### Return value

-A `Promise` that resolves to a `Boolean` indicating whether or not the provider is currently capabable of providing the requested audio samples.
+A `Promise` that resolves to a `Boolean` indicating whether or not the provider is currently capable of providing the requested audio samples.

-### `provider.provide()`
+### `Provider.provide()`

 The `provide` method of the provider interface returns a `Promise` that resolves to an object containing the requested audio samples as `AudioBuffer`s.
+Audio samples will be retrieved from the cache if available, or through network requests as necessary.
+If an audio sample is retrieved with a network request and the browser supports the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) (preferred) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), the file will be cached.

 #### Syntax